federicomariamassari/isdcnd/README.md

 OOP and linear algebra are building blocks of autonomous systems like self-driving cars.
 This projects implements core operations of a matrix class such as addition, subtraction, negation, multiplication (by matrix and scalar), transpose and inverse.

-The matrix class can then be used to run Kálmán filters for object tracking, smoothing out lidar and radar data to make more accurate predictions.
+The matrix class can then be used to run Kálmán filters for object tracking, smoothing out lidar and radar data to make more accurate predictions [Figure 1].

 __[Link to code](/projects/p1)__

+__Figure 1: Kálmán filter smoothing effect__
 <table>
   <tr>
     <td align="center"><img align="center" src="./projects/p1/img/img0.png"/></td>